 The bed frame is next.
 Too many people don’t make use of space underneath the bed.
-If your bed frame feels like it’s crowding the room, opt for a more functional approach like this this IKEA MALM bed frame.
-Even small adjustments like ditching lampshades and using more modern options like this SUNLLIPE three-light floor lamp can make a big difference.
+If your bed frame feels like it’s crowding the room, opt for a more functional approach like this IKEA MALM bed frame.
+Even small adjustments like ditching lampshades and using floor lamps (no table required) can make a big difference.
 Bottom line: Cut down on clutter by freeing up space by trading in your bigger items for smaller ones, or throw them into storage.

 Working Space Hacks

 If you work from home, we commend you.
 Close living quarters can be tough, but adding in space for working gets a little messy.
 Luckily, there are a number of tricks you can use to make it feel like an organic part of your apartment.

 Corner desks are a given, but if you’d prefer something that isn’t forced against a wall, check out skinny desks like this one from Trent Austin Design, which can function as both a sitting and standing desk.
 Have an empty closet?
 Take the door off and turn the space into a cubby-office.
 Go the extra mile and install a sliding barn door to keep it closed off when you aren’t using it for extra work-life balance.